w3f/polkadot-wiki/docs/learn/learn-assets.md

 service.
 The [Uniques pallet](./learn-nft-pallets.md#uniques-pallet) also supports setting key/value pairs as attributes to a class or instance.

 An asset class has several privileged roles.
-The creator of the asset automatically takes on all privileged roles, but can reassign them after creation.
+The asset creator automatically takes on all privileged roles but can reassign them after creation.
 These roles are:

 - The **owner** can set the accounts responsible for the other three roles and set asset metadata (e.g. name, symbol, decimals).